epfl-ada/ada-2021-project-quotebankers/README.md

 - 9 Dec: the merging of the "what" and the "how" with the rest of the data analysis is implemented on the final notebook;
 - 10 Dec: start writing the datastory and the website where it will be hosted;
 - 14 Dec: the datastory is finalized and hosted, final fine-tuning of README and final notebook is done;
-- 17 Dec: Milestone 3 deadline
+- 17 Dec: Milestone 3 deadline.

 ## Milestones
-A list of internal milestones up until project Milestone 3;
+Here are the milestones for Milestone 3:
 - finalize planned data analysis proposed in the Conclusions of [initial_analysis.ipynb](initial_analysis.ipynb)
 - find specific aspect of data to be studied for the datastory;
 - run the networks to find the "what" and "how" of the quotes in the reduced dataset that is being analyzed for the datastory;
 - merge the "what" and "how" in the final analysis;
 - write the datastory and host it;
-- update README;
+- update README.

 ## Questions for TAs
 No questions for the moment, Marija has been helping us continuosly through Zulip!